-in each of two Students must

-consecutive terms: satisfactorily complete:

-12 or more cr.
-9 cr.

-9-11 cr.
-6 cr.

-6-8 cr.
-5 cr.

-Less than 6 cr.
-3 cr.
+Based on enrollmentin each of twoStudents mustconsecutive terms: satisfactorily complete:12 or more cr.9 cr.9-11 cr.6 cr.6-8 cr.5 cr.Less than 6 cr.3 cr.

 Students who do not make satisfactory progress based on these standards are not eligible for continued financial aid.